Quansight/Quansight-website/apps/labs/posts/jupyter-everywhere.md

 <figure style={{ textAlign: 'center' }}>
   <img
     src="/posts/the-jupyter-everywhere-story/shareable-link.webp"
-    alt="The share dialog in Jupyter Everywhere displaying a generated shareable link with a human-readable ID 'inspirational-adorable-fly' and a 'Copy Link!' button." style={{ display: 'inline-block', maxWidth: '100%', height: 'auto' }}
+    alt="The share dialog in Jupyter Everywhere displaying a generated shareable link with a human-readable ID 'careful-adorable-barracuda' and a 'Copy Link!' button." style={{ display: 'inline-block', maxWidth: '100%', height: 'auto' }}
   />
   <figcaption>The share dialog with a human-readable notebook link generated from aquatic animal names and adjectives.</figcaption>